RossBoylan/mccli/README.md

 1. If it is not installed, download and install [Node.js](https://nodejs.org/) (known to  work with v6.5, but try the latest stable release)
 2. If it is not installed, download and install [Python](https://www.python.org/downloads/) (known to work with v3.5.2, but try the the latest stable version)
 3. In the command line, install the montecarlo CLI by running `npm install -g @ecfairle/mccli` (this same command can be used to update to the latest version)
+4. This should have installed some python libraries.
+However, pySide2 has many non-python dependencies.
+If it is not set up properly, you should follow the instructions there.
+   Currently they involve installing Qt5, which in turn has some requirements.
+The clang components it needs are available for download from the Qt5 site and do not seem to be easily available from elsewhere.

+Portions of the system currently rely on invoking python with the py command, which is probably Windows-specific.

 ### Initialization